SELECT allows you to specify a list of columns and expressions to be selected

 aggregation functions as this can have a dramatic impact on performance.
 For

-min(value/2) is going to execute considerably slower than
+min(value/2) is going to execute considerably more slowly than

 QuestDB supports the following standard SQL clauses within SELECT statements.